 Trigger #9: Dietary changes

-Just over a quarter of women reported that not eating as well as they should resulted in digestive issues, bloating and skin-related symptoms.
+Just over a quarter of women in the study reported that dietary changes as a trigger of symptoms including digestive issues, bloating and skin-related symptoms.

 Why?
 Perimenopausal and menopausal symptoms can impact greatly on our mood and this can impact on our food choices.
 When you are tired you are less likely to have the energy to make healthier food from scratch and you are also more likely to crave quick-release sugary, carbohydrate and/or fatty ones to give you an instant energy burst.
 This is not only likely to result in chaotic blood sugar levels but also to you putting on weight and possibly a cycle of yo-yo dieting.
 Poor food and lifestyle choices can also stand in the way of developing good gut health – something that is fast becoming synonymous with good health generally – by adversely affecting the balance of beneficial gut bugs or microbiome.
 Achieving a diverse and thriving gut microbiome (dehydration, lack of sleep, alcohol stress can also disrupt it) is something that can benefit not just your digestive health but also how you feel psychologically.